Go to the Students section

 The Comprehensive Rate includes payment for time spent on preparation and assessment.
 An illustrative calculation is set out below which assumes a standard module with 36 hours of contact time.

 The Comprehensive Rate includes an element within the payment for time spent marking.
 Each hour paid at the Comprehensive Rate includes 20 minutes (0.333 hours) for marking.
-This assumes 25 students and a single module of 3000 words.
-For example, a contract for 12 units at the Comprehensive Rate includes payment for 4 hours of marking (8 @ 30 minutes each = 4 hours).
+For example, a contract for 12 hours at the Comprehensive Rate includes payment for 4 hours of marking

 Any marking in addition to this may be claimed and will be paid at the Basic Rate, as set out in 5.2 below.